Helping a Friend With an Addiction

 - Telling them how much courage they have if they reached out to you for help.

-Supporting Vs. Enabling A Friend in Need
+Supporting Vs. Enabling A Friend with Addiction

 Be aware there is a fine line between supporting and enabling a person.
 Enabling means that you act in such a way to allow the person to continue engaging in addictive behaviors without consequences.
 Or you might allow your friend to lie to you, make excuses for them, and never confront them about their behaviors.3